JulianNicholls/Electron-for-Desktop-Apps/README.md

 ## Progress

-Working on third app - Tray Timer
+Working on fourth app - Video Converter

 ## Differences from Stephen

-I have split out javascript files from the HTML files.
+I have split out javascript files from the HTML files in the first couple of apps.
 I have also added some minimal CSS to each app.

+In the video info and converter apps, I have added more information about the video than just the duration.

 ### Tray App